 If a hacker does manage to gain access to your website, the consequences could be disastrous.
 They might deface your site, or steal private data including debit and credit card information.
 Hackers have also been known to delete content, or even entire websites.
 If you don’t have a recent backup, then you might lose months or even years of hard work due to a hack.

 WordPress does have some built-in security features.
 For example, by default all passwords are protected in the database using standard salting techniques.
 You can also boost your site’s security by following the latest best practices.

 However, there’s no such thing as too much security.
 This is where plugins come in.
 With the right WordPress security plugins at your disposal, you can make your site much less vulnerable.

 With hackers coming up with new and ingenious attacks all the time, it’s important to take precautions, while also planning for the worst case scenario.
 The good news is that some security plugins include features that can help you recover and restore a hacked site.
 With access to the right plugins, a hacked site doesn’t have to mean the end of your business.

 5 top security plugins for WordPress sites

-A security breach can cause some serious damage to your reputation, and may even result in lost sales.
+In 2023, a security breach can cause some serious damage to your reputation, and may even result in lost sales.
 With the stakes high, you’ll want to do everything in your power to keep the bad guys out.
 This includes installing the best security plugins.